DevYukine/Kurasuta/README.md

 # Kurasuta

+# Fork info

+This fork is adds support for es module user

 # About

 Kurasuta is a powerful sharding manager for the discord.js library.
 It uses Node.js's cluster module to spread shards evenly among all cores.